 res$input_problems |> gsub(pattern = "; ", replacement = "\n", x = _) |> cat()

-#> `age` entered as 8675309, but must be between 30 and 79
+#> `age` entered as 8675309, but must be between 30 and 79 for the PREVENT models

 #> `sbp` entered as 112358, but must be between 90 and 180

-# ... and could, of course, also do with the {magrittr} pipe `%>%` if desired
+# ... and could, of course, also use the `magrittr` pipe `%>%` if desired